Our partnership with Qantas will develop an integrated, holistic and evidence-based approach to airline travel and health.

 Our researchers are working with Qantas to provide integrated health and wellbeing advice, education and research in a range of areas that have the potential to dramatically improve the experience of long-haul flying, including:

-As Qantas launches its transformative Dreamliner project, it’s working with the University’s transformative multidisciplinary Charles Perkins Centre on a unique evidence-based approach to improve customer’s and crew’s experience of long-haul flights.
+As Qantas prepares to launch its transformative Project Sunrise, it’s working with the University’s multidisciplinary Charles Perkins Centre on a unique evidence-based approach to improve customers' experience of long-haul flights.

-Already our partnership with Qantas has led to the development of a 4D planning system designed by our University academics that reduces CO2 emissions and fuel costs with flight path optimisation.
+Already, the University's partnership with Qantas has led to the development of a 4D planning system designed by our academics that reduces CO2 emissions and fuel costs with flight path optimisation.

-This collaborative partnership between Qantas and our researchers will seek to discover ways to maximise customer and workplace health and the customer experience before, during and after long haul travel.
+This collaborative partnership between Qantas and our researchers is investigating ways to optimise environmental and bahavioural factors, with the aim of improving the customer experience before, during and after long-haul travel.